The Emergency (India): Proclamation of the Emergency

 The Government cited threats to national security, as a war with Pakistan had recently been concluded.
 Due to the recent war, the onset of drought and the 1973 oil crisis, the economy was in poor condition.
 The Government claimed that the strikes and protests had paralyzed the government and hurt the economy of the country greatly.
 In the face of massive political opposition, desertion, and disorder across the country and the party, Gandhi stuck to the advice of a few loyalists and her younger son Sanjay Gandhi, whose own power had grown considerably over the last few years to become an "extra-constitutional authority".
 Siddhartha Shankar Ray, the Chief Minister of West Bengal, proposed to the prime minister to impose an "internal emergency".
 He drafted a letter for the President to issue the proclamation based on information Indira had received that "there is an imminent danger to the security of India being threatened by internal disturbances".
 He showed how democratic freedom could be suspended while remaining within the ambit of the Constitution.

 After resolving a procedural matter, President Fakhruddin Ali Ahmed declared a state of internal emergency upon the prime minister's advice on the night of 25 June 1975, just a few minutes before the clock struck midnight.

 As the constitution requires, Gandhi advised and President Ahmed approved the continuation of the Emergency over every six months until she decided to hold elections in 1977.
 In 1976, Parliament voted to delay elections, something it could only do with the Constitution suspended by the Emergency.

 Administration

 Indira Gandhi devised a '20-point' economic program to increase agricultural and industrial production, improve public services and fight poverty and illiteracy, through "the discipline of the graveyard".
-In addition to the official twenty points, Sanjay Gandhi declared his five-point programme promoting literacy, family planning, tree planting, the eradication of casteism and the abolition of dowry.
+In addition to the official twenty points, Sanjay Gandhi declared his five-point programme promoting literacy, family planning, tree planting, the eradication of casteism and the abolition of dowries.
 Later during the Emergency, the two projects merged into a twenty-five-point programme.
-In 2013, a report by the WikiLeaks noted that the Central Intelligence Agency (CIA) had gained a source in Indira Gandhi's household between 1975 and 1977.
+In 2013, a report by WikiLeaks noted that the Central Intelligence Agency (CIA) had gained a source in Indira Gandhi's household between 1975 and 1977.
 However, the CIA did not expect the declaration of the Emergency.